-Management of the Company is responsible for establishing and maintaining adequate internal control over the Company's financial reporting.
+Management of the Company is responsible for establishing and maintaining adequate internal control over financial reporting.

 Management has used the criteria in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission to evaluate the effectiveness of its internal control over financial reporting.